-Melt the butter with the shortening, and let cool.
+Melt the butter with the shortening and let cool.

 In a large bowl, stir together the flour and salt.
 Stir in the cooled butter and shortening with a fork.

 Stir in the egg yolks, and mix well.
-Add the buttermilk gradually until mixture starts to come together.
+Add the buttermilk gradually until the mixture starts to come together.
 Knead briefly until dough is smooth.

 Wrap dough in saran wrap and let rest on the counter for 30 minutes to an hour.

 Melt butter and oil in a skillet on medium heat.
-Sauté optional bacon pieces until crispy then remove to paper towels.
+Sauté optional bacon pieces until crispy, then remove to paper towels.
 Add the onions and sugar to the skillet and sauté until golden and translucent.
 Add the hearts of palm and sauté a few minutes more.

 Stir in the flour, then add the milk and lower heat slightly.
 Cook, stirring until mixture thickens.
 Remove from heat and stir in the olives.
 Stir in the farmer's cheese and bacon bits, if using.
 Set aside to cool.

-Preheat the oven to 350 degrees.
-Divide dough into 12 pieces.
+Preheat the oven to 350 F. Divide dough into 12 pieces.
 Roll out 10 of the pieces into circles large enough to line the bottom and sides of a standard muffin tin.
 It may help to roll the dough, then let it rest for a few minutes, then roll it out the rest of the way.
 The rest lets the elasticity in the dough relax and helps it to maintain its shape.

 Line 10 muffin tins with dough circles, pressing them into the bottom and sides of the pan.
 Divide the filling between the 10 lined muffin tins.